Annual Macy's Labor Day Parade

 The most wonderful time of the year!

-Yes, what can match the grand buildup to that special September day with its lights, tinsel, and "Unfair to Local 457" picketing signs?
-Everywhere you look you begin to see Labor Day Villages springing up - many made of candy, chocolate, and other treats - all with the Triangle Shirtwast Factory right at their heart and center.
-And here he comes to your local mall or department store, boys and girls, none other than ...
+What can match the grand buildup to Labor Day with its lights, tinsel, and "Unfair to Local 457" picketing signs?
+Everywhere you look you see Labor Day Villages springing up - many made of candy, chocolate, and other treats - all with the Triangle Shirtwast Factory right at their heart and center.

 Old Grandfather Gompers!